This post may contain affiliate links. Please read our disclosure policy.

 - It’s great with Garlic Mashed Potatoes or Scalloped Potatoes for that delicious steak and potatoes combo.

 - Creamed Spinach is a steakhouse classic that will perfectly complement the meat.
 You could do Easy Creamed Corn as well!
-You also can't go wrong with steamed asparagus.
+You also can’t go wrong with my Easy Stovetop Asparagus recipe or Easy Garlicky Sauteed Mushrooms.

 - Craving a sauce for filet mignon?
 Try my Creamy Mushroom Sauce to go with it.